zuri-training/Team-109-__-Excel_comp/README.md

     > This will check for any changes that have been made to the original repository, it will then bring those changes to your local machine and merge (merge) the changes.

 - ### How to get started with the Frontend

+  After cloning and pulling the latest changes, from the base folder(the folder created when you cloned) run `cd Frontend/gui` run `npm run dev`

+  open your browser and go to `http://localhost:3000/` there you'll be able to view the app and see your changes as you code.